DoobDev/Doob/README.md

 ## Requirements
 `pip install discord.py apscheduler git+https://github.com/rapptz/discord-ext-menus dblpy`

+You will need to make two additional files in `/lib/bot/`, `token.txt` (containing your bot token), and `topgg.txt`.

 Start the bot after downloading prerequisites:

-`pip install discord.py apscheduler git+https://github.com/rapptz/discord-ext-menus dblpy; python3 launcher.py`
+`python3 launcher.py`

-### ⚠️ Since Doob will now use env (in the future this isn't the case as of 2.0.7) to store the token, you'll need to create your own .env file and fill it out correctly.
+### ⚠️ Doob will use .env in the future - to store the token, you'll need to create your own .env file and fill it out correctly.
 ##### Go to Google if you need help!!

 ## Credits